fhtino/azure-functions-stuff/BasicFunctions/README.md

 ### Graceful shutdown issues : experiments

-On a running app-function, I deply a new version from visual studio.
+On a running app-function, I deploy a new version from visual studio.
 The app restarts.
 This is what happens to running fucntions.

 Http triggered fucntions seem to honor the cancellationn token.
 Timeout around 5 seconds.